Guruzeta/sun/_posts/2020-12-17-Ising-dualities.markdown

 Recently I managed to read something on dualities in Ising model as a part of my project for a course on Advanced statistical mechanics.
 The reading involved basically going over a chapter in Kardar's book on series expansions.
-I'd say I didn't expect to find lattice gauge theory during this, which, after some googling, seems to be interesting.
+I didn't expect to find lattice gauge theory during this, which is quite interesting in its own right ;)

 **<a href="https://guruzeta.github.io/sun/pdfs/notes_v1.pdf" target="_blank">